lustryrose882/p8h61-m-lx3plus-r2.0-coreboot-guide/README.md

  sudo pacman -Sy flashrom
  ```

- Then, we'll have to extract the existing firmware with this
+ Then, we'll have to extract the existing firmware with this.
  ```sh
  sudo flashrom --programmer ch341a_spi -r backup.bin
  ```

- (You can do this 2 times to make sure that the hashes of these two backup roms are same)
+ (You can do this 2 times to make sure that the hashes of these two backup roms are same).
  ```sh
  sudo flashrom --programmer ch341a_spi -r backup1.bin
  diff backup.bin backup1.bin